Accessibility and Accommodations

 - Welcoming service animals into the Writing Center.

-- Meeting at hight-adjustable tables to accommodate wheelchairs.
+- Meeting at height-adjustable tables to accommodate wheelchairs.

 - Use of assistive technology during consultations.

-- We are also happy to work with you and your Access Specialist to book repeat appointments with the same consultant more than 10 days in advance if you have documentation with the UASC-SAC.
+- We are also happy to work with you and your Access Specialist to book repeat appointments with the same consultant more than 10 days in advance if you have documentation with the Student Access Center.

-- Read&Write is installed on the Surface Tablets our Writing Consutlants use during consultations.
+- Read&Write is installed on the Surface Tablets for our Consultants to use during consultations.